 Drink plenty of fluids to stay hydrated.
 Aircraft cabins have low humidity.

 Try to rest as much as possible while away.
-Exercise and activity during pregnancy are important.
-But try not to overdo it.
+Exercise and activity during pregnancy are important but try not to overdo it.

 Breastfeeding gives babies the most nutritional start in life.
 It also gives them vital protection against certain infections.
 But traveling internationally while nursing can be challenging.

 If you are breastfeeding only, you don't have to worry about sterilizing bottles or having clean water.
 You may get vaccines to protect against disease, depending on where you are traveling.
 But diseases such as yellow fever, measles, and meningococcal meningitis may be a threat to infants who can't be vaccinated at birth.
-Discuss this with both your healthcare provider or midwife and your infant's caregiver before you travel.
+Discuss this with both your healthcare provider and your infant's caregiver before you travel.

 If you are feeding your baby formula, it's best to use powdered formula made with boiled water.
 You may also want to carry a supply of prepared infant formula in cans or ready-to-feed bottles for emergencies.